hms-dbmi/hail-on-EMR/README.md

 ## Before using this tool (Prerequisites)

-This tool requires the following programs to be installed (if any of them is missing, they will be installed for you !):
+This tool requires the following programs to be installed <!-- (if any of them is missing, they will be installed for you !) --> :

 * Amazon's `Command Line Interface (CLI)` utility
-* `Conda` environment manager
+* `Conda` environment manager ( We suggest [Miniconda3](https://docs.conda.io/en/latest/miniconda.html))

 ## How to use this tool